itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 ## Step 1: Install pandoc

-To install pandoc via Homebrew, open the Terminal and execute this line of code:
+If you opted to [install Homebrew during Section 2.2](), you can install pandoc via Homebrew by executing this line of code in the terminal:

     brew install pandoc